sn0218/Path-Finding-Visualizer/README.md

 ## Description
 This app is created to visualize path searching algorithms including A* search, Breadth-first search and depth-first search.

+The algorithms are implemented to accomplish the goal of path finding in this app.

 Live demo: https://sn0218.github.io/Path-Finding-Visualizer/

 ## Features